How to Save Money at Christmas 🎅

 These schemes allow you to pay in throughout the year & around Christmas you’re given gift cards/cash amounts to spend in store.
 Christmas Savings Schemes are fab if you need a little shove in the direction of monthly saving.
 Here are the different types of Christmas saving schemes:

-Supermarket ‘Christmas savings stamps‘ scheme – These aren’t FSCS protected, but they do pay up to 4% interest, and it’s usually paid solely on what you’ve saved by a set date.
+Supermarket ‘Christmas savings stamps‘ schemes – These aren’t FSCS protected, but they do pay up to 4% interest!
 Another thing to note is that you usually have to spend the cash at the specific retailer (they’re effectively locking in your custom).

 Credit unions’ Christmas clubs – These tend to be linked to an existing credit union account (which has FSCS protection).
 Some credit unions now offer cash ISA’s as part of their savings range.
 Find your local Credit Union via the Find Your Credit Union website.